iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 * Tools which were not marked as Available are excluded because, for practical purposes, they no longer exist;
 * The `Setting` and `Application Type` columns are omitted because they say "Generic" and "Web" respectively for all elements;
 * The original table used single-character codes to denote data and visualization types (for instance, `C` for "chart"), — we use icons instead.
-Please hover over an icon to see a tooltip explaining its meaning;
+Please hover over an icon to see a tooltip explaining its meaning.
-* We add a new column :material-table: for tabular visualization and fill in its values.

 <figure class="no-min-width">
   {{ render("tools-with-various-visualizations") }}